133 God Does New Work in Every Age

 3 History is always moving forward, and the work of God is always moving forward.
 For His six-thousand-year management plan to reach its end, it must keep progressing in a forward direction.
-Each day He must do new work, each year He must do new work; He must open up new paths, must launch new eras, begin new and greater work, and along with these, bring new names and new work.
-From moment to moment, the Spirit of God is doing new work, never clinging to old ways and regulations.
+Each day He must do new work, each year He must do new work; He must launch new paths, launch new eras, begin new and greater work, and along with these, bring new names and new work.
+From moment to moment, the Spirit of God is doing new work, never clinging to old ways or rules.
 Nor has His work ever stopped, but is coming to pass with each passing moment.

 Adapted from “The Vision of God’s Work (3)” in The Word Appears in the Flesh